 - Seasoning: To add flavor to my egg roll filling, I like to add some soy sauce and oyster (or hoisin) sauce to the vegetables.
 If you want to skip the oyster sauce, consider adding some garlic, ginger, or Chinese 5-spice to make sure the vegetables have flavor.

 Rolling an egg roll can feel like an intimidating step but it is actually really easy and anyone can do it at home in their kitchen.

-These baked egg rolls could also be made in a pan or in the air fryer.
-For a pan, just add some canola or other high-temperature oil to a pan.
+- Pan Fried: For a pan, just add some canola or other high-temperature oil to a pan.
 Once it is nice and hot, add the egg rolls and let cook on one side until nicely browned.
 Flip and cook on the other side.

 It takes about 12-15 minutes to cook baked egg rolls in the oven at 400 degrees.
 They can also be cooked for about 10 minutes at 425 degrees.
 To make sure they come out nice and crispy, make sure to spray them with cooking spray or brush them with oil before baking.
 Baking them on a wire rack can also help ensure they are crispy on all sides.

 - Get in your Inbox